Fair Transitions

 Against such a complex backdrop, the Paris Peace Forum has strived to foster cooperation and bridge the “North-South” gap through its convening power, projects support and multi-actor policy initiatives in many fields subject to widening fractures.

-Building up on its role as a North-South platform for dialogue and action, this year’s Spring Meeting will focus on “Fair Transitions”.
-It will explore how to achieve a green energy transition that meets the needs of developing countries and is paired with imperatives of poverty reduction.
-It will seek solutions to make agriculture and agri-food systems more resilient and to adapt production to both climate change and global demographic needs.
-And it will draw the lessons learned from the unequal distribution of Covid vaccines and ensure that negotiations on the future Pandemic Treaty include the notion of fair benefit-sharing.
+Building up on its role as a North-South platform for dialogue and action, this year’s Spring Meeting focused on “Fair Transitions”.
+It explored how to achieve a green energy transition that meets the needs of developing countries and is paired with imperatives of poverty reduction.
+It sought solutions to make agriculture and agri-food systems more resilient and to adapt production to both climate change and global demographic needs.
+And it drew the lessons learned from the unequal distribution of Covid vaccines and ensure that negotiations on the future Pandemic Treaty include the notion of fair benefit-sharing.

 Spring Meeting